Gum problems during pregnacy

 Relieving gum problems during pregnancy

 Pregnancy affects your whole body.
-Changes in hormone levels can cause your gums to be more sensitive to plaque, which could result in gum problems.
-Pregnancy might also affect the balance of good and bad bacteria in your mouth.
+Changes in hormone levels can cause your gums to be more sensitive to plaque, which could result in gum problems1.
+Pregnancy might also affect the balance of good and bad bacteria in your mouth2.

-Here's a quick guide to what you can do to deal with gum problems during pregnancy:
+Here's quick guide to what you can do to deal with gum problems during pregnancy:

-Brush, floss, and use mouthwash.
+- Brush, floss, and use mouthwash.
 When you’re pregnant, it’s vital to continue with regular brushing (at least two times a day) and daily flossing.
-Using a mouthwash can make your mouth feel fresh and less dry, especially if you use an alcohol-free one like Zendium Mouthwash [link to product page].
+Using a mouthwash can make your mouth feel fresh and less dry, especially if you use an alcohol-free and SLS-free one like Zendium Mouthwash.

 Those are some important pointers on pregnancy gum problems.
-Prevent it by maintaining good oral hygiene, be vigilant to the signs of any other oral health problems. and if it continues to bother you, be sure to speak to a trusted healthcare professional.
+Help prevent it by maintaining good oral hygiene, be vigilant to the signs of any other oral health problems. and if it continues to bother you, be sure to speak to a trusted healthcare professional.